chandramouli085/fROSty-Winter_rough/Episode 1 - The Blind Bot.md

 To make ```unit_box``` static, add ```<static> 1 </static>``` below  ```<model name='unit_box'>```

-Perform the above step for the other sides of the wall.
+Perform the above steps for the other sides of the wall.

 Save the file and load it in Gazebo.
-The modified world should be visible in Gazebo.
+The modified world should be visible.

 <img src="W1_Images/Red_wall.png" width=600 height="300">